chmouel/gosmee/README.md

     }
 ```

-There is maybe some errors appearing some time with nginx with long running connexion
+There is maybe some errors appearing some time with nginx with long running connections.

 ### Kubernetes

-You can expose an internal kubernetes deployment or service with gosmee  by using [this file](./misc/kubernetes-deployment.yaml)
+You can expose an internal kubernetes deployment or service with gosmee by using [this file](./misc/kubernetes-deployment.yaml).

-Adjust the SMEE_URL in there to your endpoint

-and the `http://deployment.name.namespace.name:PORT_OF_SERVICE` URL is the Kubernetes internal URL of your deployment running on your cluster, for example :
+Adjust the `SMEE_URL` in there to your endpoint and the `http://deployment.name.namespace.name:PORT_OF_SERVICE` URL is the Kubernetes internal URL of your deployment running on your cluster, for example:

    <http://service.namespace:8080>